Geography (GIS) Changelog

 The SVG endpoint now allows requests to specify one of three different choropleth algorithms for color bucketing via the new

-– (default) for bucketing values around natural breaks in the dataquantile
+natural_break– (default) for bucketing values around natural breaks in the data -

-– for bucketing values into approximately equal sized groupslinear
+quantile– for bucketing values into approximately equal sized groups -

 The color buckets mentioned above are determined by the